 Jonas pushed his way through.
 His deep green eyes widen when he saw me.
 He quickly looked away.
 His body began to tremble with rage as he glared at my attackers.

-“What about this female”, one of the soldiers asked as he pointed at me.
+“What about this female?”
+One of the soldiers asked as he pointed at me.

 Jonas didn’t look at me as he answered, “I will question her and make sure she still can be a productive miner.”

 The soldiers saluted then carried out his orders pushing the cowering Freaks to a holding cell.
 Jonas looked at me with a mixture of anger and concern swirling in his eyes.
-I took in a ragged breath and nervously scratched at the tiny fine hairs that was sprouting from my head.
-He motioned for me to follow, then began walking in a quick pace to his office.
+I took in a ragged breath and nervously scratched at the tiny fine hairs that were sprouting from my head.
+He motioned for me to follow, then began walking at a quick pace to his office.
 I struggled to keep up.
 I knew Jonas couldn’t slow down or help me.
 There were too many eyes.
 Jonas was a Normal.
-They were not allowed to show any compassion toward us or they would run the risk of becoming tainted.
+They were not allowed to show any compassion toward us, or they would run the risk of becoming tainted.
 Jonas was already one of the tainted.
 He was corrupted many years ago before I knew him.
 He is always watched and tested to reaffirm that he has recovered from his taint.

-Jonas stopped at a one of the many metal buildings that lined the Normals’ side of the camp.
+Jonas stopped at one of the many metal buildings that lined the Normals’ side of the camp.
 He pushed open the metallic door and motioned for me to enter.
 I walked inside.
 His office was void of people at the moment.
 Jonas’s large metal desk sat toward the left of the room.
-It was full with several messy stacks of paper.
+It was full of several messy stacks of paper.
 Another smaller desk was positioned closer to the door.
 It was neat and had a few decorative glass looking items on it.
 A small washstand was near Jonas’s side of the room.
 I slowly walked to Jonas’s desk.
 There were two simple metal chairs in front of a large silver desk.
 Jonas’s chair was large and had a black cushion on the seat.
 It was pushed back against the wall as if he had jumped out of his chair and left in a hurry.
 Jonas pushed the door closed then locked it.
 He slowly turned around.
 His green eyes shone intensely in the dimly lit room.
 Nervously, I stood there as he walked over to me.

-“What in the world were you thinking”, yelled Jonas, “Are you trying to get yourself killed?”
+“What in the world were you thinking,” yelled Jonas.
+“Are you trying to get yourself killed?”

 I shrugged.
 I really didn’t want to have this conversation again.
 It is not like I was looking for a fight.

-“Sit down”, he sighed, then walked over to his washstand.
+“Sit down.”
+He sighed, then walked over to his washstand.

 He rummaged through some cloth.
 Once he found the one he was satisfied with, he grabbed a metal pitcher and poured water into the bowl.
-I sat down and my muscles sighed with relief from the strain of standing.
+I sat down, and my muscles sighed with relief from the strain of standing.
 I watched Jonas wet the cloth, then walk over to me.
 He carefully washed the scratches and bruises.
 He, then, began to wash the blood and dirt off my wings.

-“The problem with white wings is they are so easily stained”, Jonas fretted.
+“The problem with white wings is they are so easily stained,” Jonas fretted.